andrewhessler/heffree-dev/src/assets/blog/project-beebfam-1.md

 Technically the fifth app is the root that links to all the other apps and handles login.
 It then shares the cookie key with the other apps which block all their mutations against the key.
-All the reads still work without auth because I like to share the site and no one is even going to look at **this** site... meh, hopefully I don't regret that anytime soon.
+All the reads still work without auth because I like to share the site and no one is even going to look at *this* site... meh, hopefully I don't regret that anytime soon.

 ## Structure
 I originally had a repo per webapp but moved them to a monorepo for convenience.
-Each app is hosted on a subdomain because I didn't want the app itself to care about what nested route was theirs to own.
+Each app is hosted on a subdomain because I didn't want the apps themselves to care about what nested route was theirs to own.

 ## Small Thoughts
 As you can see, they aren't the most well thought out or robust apps, but they work just fine and we're aware of their idiosyncrasies.